martinqt/GitExtensionsDoc/readme.md

 default browser the documentation main index.

 ### HTML Help Files
-**Warning:** This format is not completly supported (i.e: you can generate it but we don't guarantee an as good display quality as for HTML).
+**Warning:** This format is not completely supported (i.e. you can generate it but we don't guarantee as good a display quality as for HTML).

 Download HTML Help Workshop (http://www.microsoft.com/en-us/download/details.aspx?id=21138).

 To build the file, use `make-HTMLHelp.cmd`

 ### PDF
-**Warning:** This format is not completly supported (i.e: you can generate it but we don't guarantee an as good display quality as for HTML).
+**Warning:** This format is not completely supported (i.e. you can generate it but we don't guarantee as good a display quality as for HTML).

 To use the PDF builder, you'll need to install: